Jump to:

 Falls occur as a result of a complex interaction amongst intrinsic, extrinsic, and situational factors.
 As the number of risk factors increase, the likelihood of falls is also increased.

-Medical comorbidities like diabetes mellitus (DM), Parkinson’s disease, incontinence, depression, or cognitive impairment/dementia increase the risk of falls.
+Medical comorbidities increase the risk of falls.
 Weak knee extensors and ankle dorsiflexors, decreased ankle flexibility, impaired proprioception, visual impairment (e.g., decreased visual acuity and altered depth perception), and weight loss/low body mass index (BMI) are all associated with falls.9 Postural hypotension leads to loss of balance, and is usually caused by dehydration, concomitant medication use, or autonomic neuropathy.
-Common cardiovascular disorders associated with falls include carotid sinus hypersensitivity, vasovagal syndrome, bradyarrhythmia, and tachyarrhythmia.13 Previous studies have indicated that vitamin D deficiency can impair muscle strength and neuromuscular function.14,15
+Common cardiovascular disorders associated with falls include carotid sinus hypersensitivity, vasovagal syndrome, bradyarrhythmia, and tachyarrhythmia.12 Previous studies have indicated that vitamin D deficiency can impair muscle strength and neuromuscular function.13

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-• New onset/acute: May be related to an isolated non-recurring event or may occur in relatively short-lived clusters, perhaps from an acute illness or exposure to a new drug or environmental hazard.16
+• New onset/acute: May be related to an isolated non-recurring event or may occur in relatively short-lived clusters, perhaps from an acute illness or exposure to a new drug or environmental hazard.24

-• Subacute: Falls may increase in frequency over time, possibly due to the progression of a disease or disability.16
+• Subacute: Falls may increase in frequency over time, possibly due to the progression of a disease or disability.24

 Specific secondary or associated conditions and complications